Secure UK on-line

 Victron BlueSolar Monocrystalline Panels: Data Sheet Here • Low voltage-temperature coefficient enhances high-temperature operation. • Exceptional low-light performance and high sensitivity to light across the entire solar spectrum. • 25-year limited warranty on power output and performance. • 2-year Limited warranty on materials and workmanship. • Sealed, waterproof, multi-functional junction box gives high level of safety. • High performance bypass diodes minimize the power drop caused by shade. • Advanced EVA (Ethylene Vinyl Acetate) encapsulation system with triple-layer back sheet meets the most stringent safety requirements for high-voltage operation. • A sturdy, anodized aluminium frame allows modules to be easily roof-mounted with a variety of standard mounting systems. • Highest quality, high-transmission tempered glass provides enhanced stiffness and impact resistance. • Pre wired quick-connect system with MC4 (PV-ST01) connectors.
 (But NOT on 30W panel).
 Buy Below >>>

-Wiring Note: We recommend the use of 6mm² cable - this is big enough to ensure very low loss even when charge rates are low but the cable is still just small enough to be able to use standard yellow crimp connectors which suit the panel and regulator 'spades' and this size also suits our cable entry box (as does larger cable too).
+Wiring Note: Where possible we recommend the use of 6mm² cable - this is big enough to ensure very low loss even when charge rates are low but the cable is still just small enough to be able to use standard yellow crimp connectors which suit regular 'spades' and this size also suits our cable entry box (as does larger cable too).
 You can of course go up in size but then you'll have to use solder terminals.

 Going down in size may mean lower charge rates in lower light conditions so not so good.
-We think 3mm is too small but in practice the more readily available 4.5mm² may be fine for some people.
-If needed you can bind tape around it to give extra sealing through the cable entry box glands if required.
+We think 3mm is too small but in practice the more readily available 4/4.5mm² may often be fine.
+If needed you can bind tape around it to give extra sealing through the cable entry box glands - only if required.
 Our own choice was 6mm² and we can highly recommend that, our cable entry box listed below is suitable for that size too.

 Wiring exposed on the roof should be a UV resistant grade or simply in a sheath of some sort.